-Who should I contact to discuss the concerns s or needs of my child?
-Subject Teacher He / she is responsible for: Adapting and refining the curriculum to respond to strengths and needs of all pupils.
+Who should I contact to discuss the concerns or needs of my child?
+Subject Teacher He/She is responsible for: Adapting and refining the curriculum to respond to strengths and needs of all pupils.
 Checking on the progress of your child and identifying, planning and delivery of any additional support.
 Contributing to devising personalised learning plans to prioritise and focus on the next steps required for your child to improve learning.
 Applying the school's SEND policy.
-If you have concerns about your child you should speak to your child's subject teacher / form tutor first.
-You may then be directed to the SENCO Special Educational Needs Coordinator (SENCO) Mrs A Woodcock Email: AWo@cdarwin.com She is responsible for: Coordinating provision for children with SEND and developing the school's SEND policy Ensuring that parents are: Involved in supporting their child's learning and access Kept informed about the range and level of support offered to their child Included in reviewing how their child is doing Consulted about planning successful movement (transition) to a new class or school Liaising with a range of agencies outside of the school who can offer advice and support to help pupils overcome any difficulties Providing specialist advice and facilitating training to ensure that all staff are skilled and confident about meeting a range of needs.
-Head Teacher: Mr S Chotai He is responsible for: Email: jho@cdarwin.com The day to day management of all aspects of the school, including the provision made for pupils with SEND SEN Governor: She is responsible for: Mrs S Wilson Email: enquiries@cdarwin.com • Supporting the school to evaluate and develop the quality and impact of provision for pupils with SEND across the school.
+If you have concerns about your child you should speak to your child's subject teacher/form tutor first.
+You may then be directed to the SENCO Special Educational Needs Coordinator She is responsible for: (SENCO) Mrs A Woodcock Email: AWo@cdarwin.com Coordinating provision for children with SEND and developing the school's SEND policy Ensuring that parents are: Involved in supporting their child's learning and access Kept informed about the range and level of support offered to their child Included in reviewing how their child is doing Consulted about planning successful movement (transition) to a new class or school Liaising with a range of agencies outside of the school who can offer advice and support to help pupils overcome any difficulties Providing specialist advice and facilitating training to ensure that all staff are skilled and confident about meeting a range of needs.
+At Charles Darwin we do not have an Assistant or Deputy SENCO.
+Head Teacher: He is responsible for: Mr S Chotai Email: jho@cdarwin.com The day to day management of all aspects of the school, including the provision made for pupils with SEND SEN Governor: She is responsible for: Mrs S Wilson Email: enquiries@cdarwin.com Supporting the school to evaluate and develop the quality and impact of provision for pupils with SEND across the school.